best-practice-and-impact/qa-of-code-guidance/book/data.md

 * valid values or ranges, if numerical
 * representation of missing data
 * reference to the question, if survey data
+* reference to any related variables in the dataset
 * if derived, detail how variables were obtained
 * any rules for use or processing of the data, set by the data owner